 The finished piece is a fitting tribute to the author’s work as well as the pioneering nature of this form of early, printed entertainment from nearly 200 years ago.

-Using James Cropper’s Vanguard paper in Pink and Ivory colours, Gauld’s Endless Journey myriorama was exhibited alongside rare originals from the nineteenth century at The Shandy Hall, near York, UK, many of which were originally created to depict fantasy landscapes and maps, in whatever order they were arranged.
+This work uses James Cropper’s Vanguard paper in Pink, Ivory and more recently a new Green version.
+Gauld’s Endless Journey myriorama was exhibited alongside rare originals from the nineteenth century at The Shandy Hall, near York, UK, many of which were originally created to depict fantasy landscapes and maps, in whatever order they were arranged.

 “I was commissioned by Patrick Wildgust of the Laurence Sterne Trust as he felt that the episodic, eccentric nature of Sterne’s writing could be interestingly mirrored in a myriorama.
 Having read his work, I had to agree.”